alexbfree/thesis/src/chapter-7.md

 [TODO make this an inset box, not a table]

-SUBPOINT in supporting Data Understanding Industry. empowering individuals as investigators.
+- SUBPOINT in supporting Data Understanding Industry. empowering individuals as investigators.
 Tools to map their own ecosystems and unite their own personal data diaspora.

-FRAME AS DIAGRAM
-Structural work in upper right - standards
-Selling work in top level - show value to individuals Selling work in top level - show value to organisations Structural work in bottom right - systems
-Individual work in top left - empower and educate individuals all leading to new action of individuals in top right
-ENDING: that this is not just a technical problem, and not just a case of building new things.
+- ENDING: that this is not just a technical problem, and not just a case of building new things.
 It's about beginning and catalysing a cycle of constant feedback, of data enabled design and action research / iterative software and business model development - finding what works, championing it, selling it.

 Thesis Conclusion
 -----------------